Porthcurno, Pedn Vounder and Penberth Cove circular walk

 Unlike wheat, where the grains pop out fairly easily from their husks and simple threshing will release them, the husks of barley are firmly stuck to the grain.
 A mechanical dehulling process is used to free the grain which is then known as pot barley.
 This is often then steam-processed to remove the bran to create a polished form of barley grains known as pearl barley which contain less of the fibre.
 Despite being more expensive to produce, pearl barley seems to be sold at cheaper prices for human consumption than pot barley presumably due to higher levels of demand.

 28. Cross the stile, or go through the gate if open, and turn left.
-Follow the track to a gateway into a field with an old waymarked stile alongside.
+Follow the track to a gate into a field with a waymarked stile alongside.

 Trendrennen was first recorded as a manor in 1313, spelt very similarly as Trendrenen.
 The name is thought to come from the Cornish word for thorn bushes - dreyn.
 A number of cupped stones have been found built into the farm buildings and these are thought to be evidence that a settlement existed here in Roman times.

-29. Go through the gate and cross the field to a waymarked stone stile beside a telegraph pole in the middle of the hedge opposite.
+29. Cross the stile and head across the field to a waymarked stone stile beside a telegraph pole in the middle of the hedge opposite.

 About half the starlings in the UK are year-round residents.
 From October until spring, these are joined by a migrant population from Eastern Europe where the winter temperatures are much colder.

-30. Climb the stile and bear right slightly across the field towards the nearest buildings to an opening in the opposite hedge.
+30. Climb the stile and bear right slightly across the field towards the nearest buildings to an gate and stile in the opposite hedge.

 If the fields are ploughed just before the spring, the low light from the winter sun picks out the threads of gossamer which can carpet the fields here.